elastic/elasticsearch/docs/ESOF/Report 1.md

 Project Activity
 ----------------
-At of the time of writing, Elasticsearch has 16,298 commits, 55 branches, 132 releases and 524 contributors.
+As of the time of writing, Elasticsearch has 16,298 commits, 55 branches, 132 releases and 524 contributors.
 There are currently 1,104 open issues, 7,290 closed ones, 168 open pull requests and 5,345 closed ones.

 Project Methodology